liferay/liferay-screens/android/README.md

 	compile project (':themes')
 	```

 You can also configure the `.aar` binary files (in `Android/dist`) as local `.aar` dependencies.
-You can download all the necessary files from [jcenter](https://bintray.com/liferay/liferay-mobile/liferay-screens/view).
+You can download all the necessary files from [jCenter](https://bintray.com/liferay/liferay-mobile/liferay-screens/view).

----

 Great!
 Your project should now be ready for Liferay Screens.
-You can do a quick check compiling and executing a blank activity and importing a Liferay Screens class (like *LoginScreenlet*).
+You can do a quick check by compiling and executing a blank activity and importing a Liferay Screens class (like `LoginScreenlet`).

-Next, you'll learn how to configure the Ip Address and other required parameters.
+Next, you'll learn how to configure the IP address and other required parameters.

 ## Configuring Your Project to Communicate with Your Liferay Installation